eclipse-threadx/getting-started/Microchip/ATSAME54-XPRO/readme.md

 To install the remaining tools:

 1. Install [Atmel Studio 7](https://www.microchip.com/mplab/avr-support/atmel-studio-7).
-Atmel Studio is a device development environment that includes the tools to program the Microchip XPro.
+Atmel Studio is a device development environment that includes the tools to program and flash program the Microchip E54.
+For this tutorial, you use Atmel Studio only to flash the Microchip E54.
 The installation takes several minutes, and prompts you several times to approve installation of components.

 1. Install [Termite](https://www.compuphase.com/software_termite.htm).
 You use this utility to monitor your device.
+You can use this utility, or another serial RS232 utility, to monitor your device.

 ## Prepare Azure resources